albertosaurus/power_enum_2/README.md

 when it's used for analytics or reporting.

-Power Enum is a fork of the Rails 3 modernization made by the fine folks at Protocool https://github.com/protocool/enumerations\_mixin to the original plugin by Trevor Squires located at https://github.com/protocool/enumerations\_mixin.
+Power Enum is a fork of the Rails 3 modernization made by the fine folks at Protocool https://github.com/protocool/enumerations\_mixin to the original plugin by Trevor Squires.
 While many of the core ideas remain, it has been reworked and a full test suite written to facilitate further development.

 At it's most basic level, it allows you to say things along the lines of: